A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Theoretical Foundations: Universal Approximation with Polynomial Factors

 When exact solutions are not possible, approximation techniques are usually employed.
 One interesting approximation technique is the Ritz Method \cite{strangbook}.
 Recently, a novel version of the Ritz Method integrated with deep learning has been explored, known as the Deep Ritz Method \cite{DRM}.
-This method is based on the Universal Approximation Theorem, which states that a neural network with a hidden layer is dense in the set $C([0,1]^{n})$ of continuous functions \cite{univapp}.
+This method is based on the Universal Approximation Theorem \cite{univapp} and its extension \cite{univapp2}.
+In \cite{univapp}, it is established that a single-hidden-layer neural network is dense in the space $\mathcal{C}(\Omega)$ of continuous functions.
+The work \cite{univapp2} provides a generalization, showing that single-hidden-layer neural networks with differentiable activation functions are dense in $\mathcal{C}^{m}(\Omega)$ for compact domains $\Omega\subset\mathbb{R}^{n}$.
+Consequently, this extended version of the theorem can also be formulated in terms of the Sobolev norms \cite{Adams,Brezis}:\\